5237-mests/alx-backend-specialization_portfolio/README.md

 ```
 pip install -r requirement.txt
 ```
 * Create user and database on your MySQL server, give all previllages for your user's on your database.
-Put this credentials inside the setting of th backend directory, eplace the user name with your username, db with db name, password with your password.
+Put this credentials inside the setting of th backend directory, replace the user name with your username, db with db name, password with your password.
 * navigate to backend directory.
 ```
 cd backend